yazeedAlrawashdeh/stake-coinflip-analysis/README.md

 - Collect real coin flip data from Stakes.com
 - Visualize outcomes and trends
 - Test for potential bias or unfair patterns
-- Build a public, transparent record of coin flip results

 ---